SimpleArt/prettyformatter/README.md

 If there are more than 3 fields, then fields and their values are split, similar to a dict.

+Also, if there are 3 or less fields but the dataclass is long and the field names are of unequal lengths, then fields and their values are split.

 ```python
 @dataclass
 class Person(PrettyDataclass):